2013 Senior Open Championship

 The 2013 Senior Open Championship was a senior major golf championship and the 27th Senior Open Championship, held on 25–28 July at Royal Birkdale Golf Club in Southport, England, United Kingdom.
 It was the 11th Senior Open Championship played as a senior major championship.

 Mark Wiebe won after a play-off over Bernhard Langer In the first Monday finish in Senior Open Championship history.
 It was Wiebe's first senior major championship victory.

 Venue

 The event was the first Senior Open Championship played at Royal Birkdale Golf Club.
-The Open Championship had previously been held there nine times, first time in 1954.
+The Open Championship had previously been held there nine times, the first time being in 1954.